Atsuta Shrine: Treasures

 The shrine's Bunkaden, or treasure hall, houses over 4,000 relics, which include 174 Important Cultural Properties and a dagger that is a designated National Treasure of Japan.
 Atsuta Jingu Museum preserves and displays a variety of historic material, including the koshinpō (sacred garments, furniture and utensils for use of the enshrined deities).
-A number of donated swords, mirrors and other objects are held by the shrine, including Bugaku masks and other material associated with ancient court dances.
+A number of donated mirrors and other objects are held by the shrine, including Bugaku masks and other material associated with ancient court dances.
 The Bunkaden collection ranges from ancient documents to household articles.
 Aichi Prefecture has designated 174 items as important cultural assets.
+The shrine's collection of swords are on display in the Kusanagi-kan built to celebrate the new Reiwa era which began in 2019.

 Festivals

 Woodblock print Miya depicting the horse festival Uma no Tō at the shrine, by Hiroshige (1833).